Julius Eastman: Notable performances and discography

+At Los Angeles's Hammer Museum in November 2002, Sean Franz Griffin programmed Eastman's "Tripod" in a performance led by violinist Mark Menzies.
+In 2008, Griffin premiered "Buffalo '70", a concert opera about Eastman for ten performers at the MATA Festival in New York.

 In June 2006, the New York-based group Ne(x)tworks presented their score realization (by Cornelius Dufallo and Chris McIntyre) of Eastman's Stay On It at the ISSUE Project Room silo space on Carroll Street in Brooklyn.

 In 2007, the California E A R Unit gave a performance of Crazy Nigger at REDCAT (The Roy and Edna Disney CalArts Theater in the Walt Disney Concert Hall Complex).

 Eastman's piece Crazy Nigger was performed March 15, 2008, during the 7th Edition Dag in de Branding Festival, The Hague, the Netherlands.